 If climbing Silver Peak from Ebbetts Pass, the standard route would be to combine with Highland Peak via the PCT to Noble Lake, and then up to Highland Peak.
 There are scree slopes from this route up to Silver Peak that could allow you to cut distance; but all of them are treacherous and require you bushwhack through the forest below to reach them.
 Therefore, if you want to combine Highland and Silver Peak, the longer route is the best way, and is very scenic as well.
 Take the PCT to Noble Lake.
 You don’t have to go all the way to the lake.
-You can cut up towards the ridge below Point 10,824 before you reach Noble Lake.
+You can cut up towards the ridge below Highland's south peak at 10,824' before you reach Noble Lake.
 Continue up to the ridge, basically hugging the rocky slope on the right side of the saddle.
 Heading straight up in the middle is steeper and often has snow.
-Once at the saddle, head steeply up towards Point 10,824, being careful to stay right of the rocky cliffs.
+Once at the saddle, head steeply up towards the south peak, being careful to stay right of the rocky cliffs.
 A use trail shows the way, although it is hard to follow sometimes.
-Once nearly at the summit of Point 10,824 a difficult descent heads down to the base of Highland Peak.
+Once nearly at the summit of the south peak a difficult descent heads down to the base of Highland Peak.
 Now nearly 6 ½ miles in at the summit of Highland Peak, a treacherous descent heads to the saddle between it and Silver Peak’s twin summits.
 This ridge between them is no easy walk.
 A lot of ups and downs are required if there is snow.
 The less snow, the less hazardous, because you can stay to the right off the top of the ridge.
 The south summit of Silver Peak is a steep, but fun, Class 2 scramble, with some Class 3 moves that are hard to avoid.
 The south summit is a number of bumps.
 There is then a very steep, but short descent to the saddle to the north summit – the true summit.
 Hug the right side to avoid heading straight down to the saddle.
 Then it is a relatively simple walk to the north summit.